dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - full invalid‑flag precedence will be exercised as regression

 There are 12 OSes that will be tested, each with 6 context schema based idempotency test cases as the main focus here.

+The testing for the various OSes along with the test matrices will be presented OS by OS in the sections that follow.
+The test cases are simple context-wise but the LLM reasoning, as described for some of the test cases, is very very complex and impressive.